 All segmentation methods rely on a (local) attribute functional of some sort - we called them affinity for FC and edge cost in general - for transforming intensity information into contributions to the energy functional.
 The notion of equivalent affinities is useful in characterizing the distinct and unique aspects of this function that have a real impact on the energy functional.
-Such an analysis can also be carried out for the attribute functionals of GC, WS, and LS, and of any other segmentation methods, although this does not seem to have been done (cf., [35]).
+Such an analysis can also be carried out for the attribute functionals of GC, WS, and LS, and of any other segmentation methods, although this does not seem to have been done.
+(But compare [35].)
 Its consequence on nailing down the real independent parameters of a segmentation algorithm has implications in setting the segmentation algorithm optimally for a given application domain and in evaluating its robustness to parameter settings.

 In all FC developments so far, for theoretical and algorithmic simplicity, only 2-ary fuzzy relations have been considered (meaning, affinity and connectedness have been considered only between two spels).
-Further, in the composition of fuzzy relations such as $\psi{\sigma}$ and $\phi{\sigma}$ (for a given object and for all objects), only union and max-min constructs have been employed for the same reasons.
+Further, in the composition of fuzzy relations such as ψ{σ} and φ{σ} (for a given object and for all objects), only union and max-min constructs have been employed for the same reasons.
 Relaxing these restrictions may lead to new, more powerful and effective algorithms.
 For example, m-ary relations can be defined by considering all spels in the local scale region.
-Further, considering fuzzy relations as both fuzzy subsets of the scene and as m-ary relations ( $m \ge 2$ ), various fuzzy subset operations (e.g., algebraic union, product) and compositing operations (e.g., max-star, sum-min, sum-product, algebraic sum-min) can also be used.
+Further, considering fuzzy relations as both fuzzy subsets of the scene and as m-ary relations ($m \ge 2$), various fuzzy subset operations (such as algebraic union, product, etc.) and compositing operations (such as max-star, sum-min, sum-product, algebraic-sum-min, etc.) can also be used.
 Prior object shape and appearance fuzzy models can also be brought into this realm.
 These require considerable theoretical, algorithmic, and application related work.